 Check with your student’s school’s service coordinator.
 Find out what they are doing and ask to help.
 Many schools have different events planned for the month of January, ranging from working with food pantries to educational seminars.
 The goal is to build the community through volunteering.

 If you prefer to do something outside of school, then consider calling local faith based, community, or non-profit organizations or visit your city or state’s website for information about volunteer programs.
 Many have on-going service projects and are always looking for volunteers.

 The NobleHour website lists thousands of community engagement opportunities throughout the U.S. In addition, our NobleCause grant winners offer some wonderful volunteer opportunities to help make our communities better.
-Last year, we awarded more than 100 grants to educational institutions and nonprofit organizations across the country to nurture acts of good and inspire greater civic-mindedness and volunteerism.
 These dedicated organizations address local challenges by working to end hunger, provide shelter, tutor students and adults, or assist people with basic human rights.
 Some provide disaster relief, while others help protect the environment.

 The MLK Day of Service website can also help direct you to local opportunities to perform community service.
 If you can’t find anything that inspires you, create your own project with MLK Day Toolkits.
 Topics range from disaster services and education, to the environment, health, and writing letters to the troops.

 If all of this seems overwhelming, don’t let that deter you.
 Remember, it’s about helping others.
 Check in on an elderly neighbor and pick up extra groceries for them.
 Go through your closets and donate your gently used clothing.
 Donate food to a local food pantry.
 As I mentioned before, it doesn’t have to be some grand gesture, but just a simple act of kindness.
 Start small and go from there.